apache/wookie/digsig-client/java/README.txt

 Client Widget Signer Guide
 ===========================

-This is the client digital signature widget signing package developed as part of Apache Wookie (incubating).
+This is the client digital signature widget signing package developed as part of Apache Wookie .
 See http://dev.w3.org/2006/waf/widgets-digsig/
 and https://issues.apache.org/jira/browse/WOOKIE-139
 for more info.
 (Thanks to Pushpalanka Jayawardhana)